ZOUKaifeng/FacialExpressionGeneration/README.md

 | Ours | 13.7 |  100% |
 ## 4. Results
-The outputs of transformer VAE are a set of landmarks sequence.<br> The comparison is showed below:
+The outputs of transformer VAE are a set of landmarks sequence.<br> The comparison is shown below:
 ### Example

  <img  src="Results/gif/3DFacial_LM.gif"  />